yinghau76/box-android/README.md

 * ANDROID_UPDATE_FILTER : shows all sdk elements which are installed

 # What's new
-* expanded readme.
-* ANDROID_SDK_VERSION environment variable added
+* dollar sign added for environment variables in the default wercker.yml

 # License